 Login existing users

-Select your users table and setup the ID, username and password columns:
+users table and set up the ID, username, and password columns.
+Click OK.

-Now right click Steps under Then, in the Condition:
+Next, right-click Steps under Then, in the Condition.

-This should be the email, returned by our database single query:
+This should be the email, returned by our database single query.
+Click Select.

-Select the password returned from the database single query:
+Select the password returned from the database single query.
+Click Select.